Amo-Addai/real-estate-blockchain-dapp/README.md

 # How it Works

-This sections explains all the different functionalities offered by the Decentralized Application
+This sections explains all the different functionalities offered by the Decentralized Application.
+It enables end-users to perform a number of actions regarding Property Enlistment.
+The DApp has a simple easy-to-use User Interface which communicates with the Node.js Express Server through a REST API, using HTTP and JSON Data format.

 ## Server API Documentation

-It enables end-users to perform a number of actions regarding Property Enlistment.
+The Express Server contains a number of actions / functions packaged as handlers for incoming HTTP Requests from the DApp client.
 Such actions are as follows:

 ## Property Enlistments